- What is it?

 - In-game items

 - Character options

 - How big are the remote control cars?

 - Can you play on Nintendo Switch Lite?

-Mario Kart 8 Deluxe is currently one of the best Nintendo Switch games of all time, and for good reason.
-It's a silly racing game that can be enjoyed by players of all ages.
-If you're a big fan of these games then there's good news!
+Mario Kart 8 Deluxe is one of the best Nintendo Switch games of all time, and for good reason.
+It's a silly racing game that players of all ages can enjoy.
+If you're a big fan of these games, then there's good news!

 Remote control Mario

 Using a Nintendo Switch and a remote control car that features either Mario or Luigi, players can race around a physical space while viewing the track and other opponents via the Switch screen.

 Mario Kart Live: Home Circuit What is it?